-Six Social Media Marketing tips for 2011:
+Six Social Media Marketing tips:

 1. Budget your time

 Professional networking through social media is fun and addictive, so it can be a bit like eating your dessert first.
 If you spend too much of your day rubbing elbows and pimping your work, you’ll have no time left to produce.
 Nip your media distraction in the bud by deciding how much time to invest – perhaps fifteen minutes per day, or an hour per week.
 Use timekeeping software like Toggl to keep you honest.